aakkiiff/Goals-project/readme.md

  13. push ur codes to the git repo and rest will work automatically

-## to create cluster form yml file
+## to create cluster from yml file

     eksctl  create  cluster  -f  ./cluster.yml
 ## to add other user(iam role) to access the cluster